Authentic Sicilian Pizza Dough Recipe- The Best Recipe!

 We aim for a nice bread-like dough with crispy edges, so it is best to use all-purpose flour.
 You can keep the expensive 00 flour to make other crusts like Neapolitan.

-You can use 00 flour, but if you make Sicilian pizza using this flour, you need an oven that can go to higher temperatures, which is 500°F and above.
+You can use 00 flour, but if you make Sicilian pizza using this flour, you need an oven that can reach higher temperatures, which is 500°F and above.
 I have used all-purpose flour for the best results.
-These measurements make just one medium-sized Sicilian pizza, use more dough if you have a large pan or plan on making more than one pizza.
+These measurements make just one medium-sized Sicilian pizza.
+Use more dough if you have a large pan or plan on making more than one pizza.

 155ml of water—You can use room-temperature water since I have used instant yeast for this recipe.
 I like to use instant yeast and NOT active dry yeast, as instant yeast can be directly added to the pizza dough.